Flag Building

-Design
+The Flag Building, formerly known as the Super Power Building, is the largest building in Clearwater, Florida, and is owned by the Church of Scientology.
+The building was built principally to deliver Scientology's Super Power Rundown, a special program intended to train someone to use all of their 57 "perceptics" (senses).
+Construction began in 1998 but halted in 2003.
+The city assessed daily fines to encourage progress and completion of the building, suspecting that the Church was deliberately delaying construction and using the incomplete project as a fundraising cash cow while diverting millions of dollars in donations to numerous other real estate purchases and construction projects around Clearwater.
+It is estimated that at least $145 million was raised by Church fundraising towards the project.
+The building finally opened on November 17, 2013.

+Description

+The building occupies an entire city block at 215 South Fort Harrison Avenue.
+It includes a 15-story tower topped by a bronze Scientology cross visible from much of Clearwater.

 At 127000 sqft, the building is the largest property in Clearwater.
-It was originally budgeted to cost $24 million, but the cost has more than doubled to an estimated $50 million after repeated redesigns of the interior.
-According to the building plans, the Super Power Building will feature a grand lobby lined with sculptures depicting aspects of Scientology; theaters for training and introductory films; a museum honoring the Sea Org; and a separate museum honoring Scientology's founder, L. Ron Hubbard.
-The sixth floor will house an indoor running track for Scientologists undergoing the Purification Rundown detoxification program.
-The Mediterranean Revival-style building will also contain a bookstore, a library, and hundreds of course and study rooms; with a total of 889 rooms, 447 windows, and 42 bathrooms, plus an 1,140-seat dining room and two kitchens.
-A 124-foot (38 m) bridge connects the Super Power Building to the Scientology-owned Fort Harrison Hotel on the other side of S. Fort Harrison Avenue.
+It was originally budgeted to cost $24 million, but the cost had more than doubled to $40 million by 2009, plus an estimation of an extra $50 million to complete the interior.
+According to the building plans, the Super Power Building would feature a grand lobby lined with sculptures depicting aspects of Scientology; theaters for training and introductory films; a museum honoring the Sea Org; and a separate museum honoring Scientology's founder, L. Ron Hubbard.
+The sixth floor would house an indoor running track for Scientologists undergoing the Purification Rundown detoxification program.
+The Mediterranean Revival-style building would also contain a bookstore, a library, and hundreds of course and study rooms; with a total of 889 rooms, 447 windows, and 42 bathrooms, plus an 1,140-seat dining room and two kitchens.

+A 124-foot (38 m) sky bridge connects the Super Power Building to the Scientology-owned Fort Harrison Hotel on the other side of S. Fort Harrison Avenue.
 In January 2012, Tony Ortega of the Village Voice published leaked blueprints of the Super Power Building that revealed architectural features including a recreation of a deck on the Apollo, L. Ron Hubbard's flagship in the 1960s.

+In 2024, the Pinellas County Property Appraiser estimated the market value of the building at $156 million, but has assessed no property taxes on it since its completion in 2011.